 - improving and enhancing the National Air Quality Monitoring System (NAQMS), including its upgrading, maintenance, extension and accreditation, as well as professional support.
-Support is foreseen for existing NAQMS off-take points, as well as creation of new off-take points at newly constructed monitoring stations, wich will be incorporated into the NAQMS; - supporting model calculations of the air pollution and chemical analyses; - enhancing the quality of emission inventory and projections; - enhancing the standard of the National Emission Information System and National Register of Pollution, including submission of reports and information in electronic format by the obliged persons.
+Support is foreseen for existing NAQMS off-take points, as well as creation of new off-take points at newly constructed monitoring stations, wich will be incorporated into the NAQMS; - supporting model calculations of the air pollution and chemical analyses; - enhancing the quality of emission inventory and projections, as well as developing methodologies for improving emission inventories and emission projections; - enhancing the standard of the National Emission Information System and National Register of Pollution, including submission of reports and information in electronic format by the obliged persons.
 Introduction of newly applied NEIS modules is foreseen according to the requirements for informing the public and reporting obligations.

 The projects aimed at enhancing the quality of model calculations of the air pollution, emission inventory and projections, as well as enhancing the standard of the National Air Quality Monitoring System (NAQMS) and the NEIS will contribute to meeting requirements of Directive on national emission ceilings (Art.
-7 and 8)96.
+7 and 8)98.
 Supported projects will also be aimed at activities arising from the Regulation (EC) No 166/2006.
-The operations will also contribute to meeting of the requirements of Directive on ambient air quality and cleaner air for Europe, as well as of the Air Act and the Act on collection, storage, and dissemination of environmental information.
+The operations will also contribute to meeting of the requirements of Directive on ambient air quality and cleaner air for Europe, as well as of the Air Act and the Act on collection, storage, and dissemination of environmental information

-Target groups: SR residents public administration entities private sector entities Target territories: - the entire territory of the SR Beneficiaries: contributory organisation of the MoE SR entrusted with activities in the field of air protection entities of territorial self-government97 central administration entities98 associations of physical or legal entities with coordination from the competent department of the MoE SR in the field of air protection non-profit organisations providing services of general interest with coordination from the competent department of the MoE SR in the field of air protection MoI SR - District Offices (fulfilling tasks according to the Act on Air)
+T - SR residents Target groups: - public administration entities - private sector entities Target territories: - the entire territory of the SR Beneficiaries: - contributory organisation of the MoE SR entrusted with activities in the field of air protection

+- entities of territorial self-government99 - central administration entities100 - associations of physical or legal entities with coordination from the competent department of the MoE SR in the field of air protection - non-profit organisations providing services of general interest with coordination from the competent department of the MoE SR in the field of air protection - MoI SR District Offices (fulfilling tasks according to the Act on Air)